jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

             result = urllib2.urlopen(request)
 ```
 Note that we also set the `"Content-Length"` header and that we change the
-request's GET method to whatever is defined in the create description.
-The
+request's GET method to what is defined in the create description.
+The actual
-actual upload is taken care of by Python's urllib2 module.
+upload is taken care of by Python's urllib2 module.

 Finally, we shouldn't forget to remove the temporary folder we created and
 to return the new GSS ID which will be the output argument of our service: